+Companies were deemed to have declared a dividend of nil on 31 March 2012 in order to ascertain the STC credits that would be available for set-off from 1 April 2012.
+STC credits will be exhausted first.
 STC credits must be used on or before 1 April 2015.
-STC credits will be exhausted first.
-All companies were deemed to have declared a dividend of nil on 31 March 2012 in order to ascertain the STC credits that would be available for set-off from 1 April 2012.